 Parlor Press is an independent publisher and distributor of scholarly and trade books in high quality print and digital formats.
 The Press will consider submissions from prospective authors or literary agents, subject to the guidelines below or as otherwise indicated on a series node.
 All submissions should be targeted specifically for one of our existing book series.
-Each submission accepted for review undergoes peer review by scholars or other acknowledged experts or published authors (in the case of fiction, creative nonfiction, or poetry).
+Each submission accepted for review undergoes peer review by scholars or other acknowledged experts or published authors.
 The review process is rigorous.
 Turnaround time for initial review is prompt (usually three months or less).
 Parlor Press's editors may decide that a submission needs further work before it receives consideration for outside review.

 The Press is especially interested in considering outstanding new work by emergent and diverse scholars and writers, as well as work that takes unique advantage of digital formats enabled by emergent technologies.

 The Press will not review work submitted simultaneously for consideration by another publisher.

 We are interested in submissions whose focus and readership crosses traditional boundaries in the humanities.
 Our existing series cover this range of topics and genres: